datahub-project/datahub/docs-website/src/learn/business-metric.md

 ---
 title: "What is a Business Metric and How to Define and Standardize Them"
 description: Learn the importance of consistent metric definitions and calculation methods to ensure organizational alignment.
-tags: ["Use Case", "For Data Analysts"]
+tags: ["Business Metric", "Use Case", "For Data Analysts"]
-image: img/assets/business-metric.jpg
+image: /img/learn/use-case-business-metric.png
 hide_table_of_contents: false
 audience: ["Data Analysts"]
-short_title: "Business Metric"
+date: 2024-06-03T04:00
 ---

 # What is a Business Metric and How to Define and Standardize Them